-Jynx's claws twitched as she stared down the ridge watching every upward thrust of an energon stained blade only come in contact with the wielder of those claws once or twice for every painful time the other dug in.
+Jynx's claws twitched as she stared down the ridge, watching every upward thrust of an energon-stained blade only touch the wielder of those claws once or twice for every painful time the other dug in.

 That was when Jynx caught sight of the blaster hole in his chest, hardly four inches above his spark.
 He was injured.
 Badly.
-And he still fought well enough to still be standing.
+And despite that, he fought well enough to still be standing.

 Which was more than could be said for the silver mech struggling to get back to his peds at the bottom of the ridge.
-Tilting her head the brightly colored femme took in the silver mech with the blue visor now dimmed and shattered from where it looked like he took a sucker punch to the faceplate.
-From her place on the ridge Jynx could see the energon gushing from the deep slice in the mech's back as he struggled to stay standing.
+Tilting her head, the bright femme took in the silver mech with the blue visor, now dimmed and shattered from where it looked like he had taken a sucker punch to the faceplate.
+From her place on the ridge, Jynx could see the energon gushing from the deep slice in the mech's back as he struggled to stay standing.

 Then her optics drifted back to the battling mechs.

-The red one twisted, ducked under a slice of claws, and came up behind Fallback slamming his elbow into his main backstrut which drew a dark laugh from the dark mech as he spun on his left foot and came up with the right one kicking the Enforcer square in the blaster whole in his chest.
-It drew a strangled curse from his lips as he stumbled from the pain that flashed in those vivid blue optics before Fallback snorted, sprang, and with a painful sounding crash had the red mech pinned to the ground his blade welding arms pinned above his head and a clawed ped cutting into his neck as he trashed and snarled under the heavier weight holding him down.
+The red one twisted, ducked under a slice of claws, and came up behind Fallback.
+He slammed his elbow into Fallback's main backstrut, which drew a dark laugh from the dark mech as he spun on his left foot and came up with the right one kicking the Enforcer square in the blaster hole in his chest.
+That drew a strangled curse from the red mech's lips as he stumbled, pain flashing in those vivid blue optics, before Fallback snorted, sprang, and with a painful-sounding crash had the red mech pinned to the ground with his blade-wielding arms pinned above his head and a clawed ped cutting into his neck as he trashed and snarled under the heavier weight holding him down.

 "Sideswipe!"
-The silver mech shouted in panic trying to stand only fall back to his knees in the hot sand.
+The silver mech shouted in panic, trying to stand only to fall back to his knees in the hot sand.

-"You should have stayed in your pit, fool."
-Fallback taunted, digging his sharp toes into the mech's throat cutting off his air supply and the energon flowing to his processor.
-The mech—she refused to give him a name in her mindlessness, there was point, he wasn't going to make it out of this alive—snarled kicking and wiggling against Fallback's hold, but it was obvious he wasn't going anywhere.
-Fallback was just too big to off balance from how he was pinned.
-He was going to die.
+"You should have stayed in your pit, fool," Fallback taunted, digging his sharp toes into the mech's throat, cutting off his air supply and the energon flowing to his processor.
+The mech - she refused to give him a name in her mindlessness, there was no point, he wasn't going to make it out of this alive – snarled, kicking and wiggling against Fallback's hold, but it was obvious he wasn't going anywhere.
+Fallback was just too big for him to off-balance the way he was pinned.
+The red mech was going to die.

-However, through her fogged processor that watched with morbid fascination the slaughter happening below her a pulsing thought came back to her, that cold determination of earlier rang true.
+However, through her fogged processor that watched the slaughter happening below her with morbid fascination a pulsing thought came back to her, that cold determination of earlier ringing true.
 Fallback killed Greaseslick.

 And he was going to die for it.